 Barriers to an effective access to education are various.
 Beyond the issue of the level of language, there are also a limited number of specialised language training or initiation classes and limited resources dedicated to these schemes.
-This is an even more acute difficulty for reception centres in rural areas which simply do not have such classes.
+This is an even more acute difficulty for reception centres in rural areas which simply do not provide such classes.
 Moreover, some schools require an address before enrolling children and this can be an issue for asylum seekers who do not have a personal address.
 Finally, access to education for children aged 16 to 18 is much more complicated as public schools do not have any obligation to accept them.
 They may be eligible for French courses offered by charities but the situation varies depending on the municipality.
 Access to apprenticeship is not possible as it would imply an access to a work permit that is usually not granted to asylum seekers.
 As a general rule, there is no training foreseen for adults.
 French language courses are organised in some reception centres depending on the availability of volunteers.
 Young adults and adults are often forced to put aside their career or training, pending the decision on their asylum application.
 For young people, this represents a considerable loss of time.

 Finally, asylum seeking children with special needs are faced with the same difficulties as children with special needs in general.
 Access to trained and specialised staff (auxiliaires de vie scolaire) tasked with supporting these children during their education in regular schools is very limited.
-For example, on 10 March 2014, the Committee of Ministers of the Council of Europe adopted a resolution tackling the issue of the difficult schooling of children with autism in France.411